System-Engineering-Group-9/system-engineering-group-9.github.io/docs/systemDesign.md

    The teacher can create themed background images and quiz images using `dreamShaper.py`.
 By providing a text prompt, the system generates visuals that align with the desired theme.
 The teacher then configures various game settings such as age group, theme, difficulty level, and game mode.

 3. **Game Launch**
    The teacher starts the game by creating a unique room code, which students use to join.
 Students enter the room code on the Student Board Game, customize their characters in **Scene: CharacterSelect**, and enter **Scene: BoardScene**.
-Players roll dice to move across the board, answer quiz questions, and collect points.
-The game progresses until a winner is determined based on accumulated points.
+Players roll dice to move across the board, answer quiz questions, and collect points and level up.
+The game progresses until a a player has reached the max level in FFA and team mode, or defeating the boss in COOP mode.

 ---